-The Incentives for Vertical Mergers and Vertical Integration
+The Incentives for Vertical Acquisitions and Integration

 University of Maryland - Robert H. Smith School of Business